dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/Complex_Analysis_Qual_Notes.md

 :::

+The image of a disc punctured at an essential singularity is dense in $\CC$:
 :::{.theorem title="Casorati-Weierstrass"}
 If $f$ is holomorphic on $\Omega\setminus\theset{z_0}$ where $z_0$ is an essential singularity, then for every $V\subset \Omega\setminus\theset{z_0}$, $f(V)$ is dense in $\CC$.
 :::